WossenB/healthy-hms/README.md

 GitHub: @WossenB

 Contact / Support
-- Open an issue on this repository for bugs or feature requests.
+- Open an issue on the repository for bugs or feature requests.
-- For design/architecture questions, please include relevant request ids, example payloads, and logs where appropriate.
+- For architecture or data-migration questions, include example payloads and logs.

-Thank you for checking out Healthy HMS — contributions and feedback are very welcome!
+Thank you for building Healthy HMS — this README now contains the expanded backend modules and admin analytics you described.
+If you want, I can:
+- generate a Postman collection example for the new endpoints,
+- add sample JSON schemas for billing/invoice/claim payloads,
+- or create a short migration script template for inventory/wards seeding.